Uganda: Energy

-Uganda and Tanzania signed a deal on 13 September 2016 for the two countries build a 1,445 km, $3.5bn crude oil pipeline.
+Uganda and Tanzania signed a deal in September 2016 for the two countries build a 1,445 km, $3.5bn crude oil pipeline.
 The Uganda–Tanzania Crude Oil Pipeline (UTCOP), also known as the East African Crude Oil Pipeline (EACOP), will be the first of its kind in East Africa, will connect Uganda's oil-rich Hoima region with the Indian Ocean through the Tanga port in Tanzania.

 Uganda's favourable enabling environment and broad presence of private sector investment presents a unique opportunity to deliver on Power Africa goals.
 Uganda is one of the few sub-Saharan African countries to have liberalised and financially viable energy markets, with generation, transmission and supply segments unbundled since 2001.
 There is an independent Electricity Regulatory Authority that undertakes sector regulation and oversight.
 The largest distribution company, UMEME is privately owned and has a 20-year concession for distribution and retail.
-The country, however, is divided into 13 rural service territories, and 6 of these are being managed by small distribution companies.
+Uganda is divided into 13 rural service territories, and 6 of these are managed by small distribution companies.
 Independent power producers (IPPs) currently account for nearly 60% of generation capacity.
 Issues with integrated planning and the financial ecosystem persist.

 Water supply and sanitation

-According to a 2006 published report, the Ugandan water supply and sanitation sector had made substantial progress in urban areas since the mid-1990s, with substantial increases in coverage as well as in operational and commercial performance.
-Sector reforms in the period 1998–2003 included the commercialisation and modernisation of the National Water and Sewerage Corporation operating in cities and larger towns, as well as decentralisation and private sector participation in small towns.
+According to a 2006 report, the Ugandan water supply and sanitation sector had made substantial progress in urban areas since the mid-1990s, with substantial increases in coverage as well as in operational and commercial performance.
+Sector reforms in the period 1998–2003 included the commercialisation and modernisation of the National Water and Sewerage Corporation operating in cities and larger towns, and decentralisation and private sector participation in small towns.